Martin-Weiss/warewulf/userdocs/contents/provisioning.rst

    ask them to certify their computing stack for the operating system you wish to use and the provisioning system.
-This helps hardware vendors to ensure their stack works with open source projects like Warewulf, Debian, OpenSuSE, and Rocky Linux.
+This helps hardware vendors to ensure their stack works with open source projects like Warewulf, Debian, openSUSE, and Rocky Linux.

 The Provisioning Process
 ========================